Merovex/innovators-reading-list/steve-blanks-books-for-start-ups.md

 ## Must Read Books

-The subtitle of Technological Revolutions and Financial Capital is the "dynamics of bubbles and golden ages".
-A must read to understand the long 50-year innovation cycle we’re in.
-The other side of innovation is the closest recipe I’ve read for getting entrepreneurship right in large companies.
-Innovator’s Dilemma and Innovator’s Solution helped me refine the notion of the Four types of Startup Markets.
-I read these books as the handbook for startups trying to disrupt an established company.
-The Innovators DNA rings true about the skills founders need to have.
-Crossing the Chasm made me understand that there are repeatable patterns in early stage companies.
-It started my search for the repeatable set of patterns that preceded the chasm.
-The Tipping Point has made me realize that marketing communications strategies for companies in New Markets often follow the Tipping Point.
-Blue Ocean Strategy is a great way to look at what I’ve called "market type."

 - [ ] *[Technological Revolutions and Financial Capital](http://amzn.to/2fXaDoH)* - Understand our Innovation 50-years
 - [ ] *[The Innovator’s Dilemma](http://amzn.to/2fDLHPd)* - Clayton M. Christensen
 - [ ] *[The Innovator’s Solution](http://amzn.to/2eKe7Vo)* - Clayton M. Christensen